The Holocaust in the arts and popular culture: Poetry

 Aside from Adorno's opinion, a great deal of poetry has been written about the Holocaust by poets from various backgrounds—survivors (for example, Sonia Schrieber Weitz) and countless others, including well-known poet, William Heyen (author of Erika: Poems of the Holocaust, The Swastika Poems, and The Shoah Train), himself a nephew of two men who fought for the Nazis in World War II.

-I Never Saw Another Butterfly by Hana Volavkova is a collection of works of art and poetry by Jewish children who lived in the concentration camp Theresienstadt.
+I Never Saw Another Butterfly, edited by Hana Volavkova, is a collection of works of art and poetry by Jewish children who lived in the concentration camp Theresienstadt.
+The title of the book is from a poem ("The Butterfly") written by Pavel Friedmann, who lived in Theresienstadt 1942-1944.
+Friedmann was killed at Auschwitz in 1944.